petewarden/cliargs_py/readme.txt

 A utility module to make handling command line arguments in Python easier

+[Update- I ported this from my PHP personal library, but afterwards discovered http://docs.python.org/library/argparse.html - which is also very friendly and has the advantages of being built-in and widely understood]

 To use, pass in a dictionary describing the expected arguments, in the form

 {